 How do I get started?

-1. Email Beth at to set up your zoom interview!
+1. Email us at email@example.com to set up your zoom interview!

 in a location that can help us get to know you and what you study.

 3. We will record the zoom interview and our team will edit a video about you!